Learn how to construct a butterfly habitat using inexpensive materials, obtain larvae, and feed and care for butterflies.

 Developed and conducted by the Center for Educational Outreach, Baylor College of Medicine, in collaboration with BioServe Space Technologies (University of Colorado), National Space Biomedical Research Institute, and the United States National Aeronautics and Space Administration.

 Painted Lady Butterflies in Space!
-On November 16, 2009, larvae that hatched six days earlier flew aboard Space Shuttle Atlantis to the International Space Station.
+On November 16, 2009, larvae that hatched six days earlier flew aboard the space shuttle Atlantis to the ISS.
 While in space, they were monitored continually, with photos and video transmitted hourly to the BCM and BioServe teams on Earth.

 Developed and conducted in collaboration with BioServe Space Technologies of the University of Colorado, National Biomedical Research Institute, and the United States National Aeronautics and Space Administration.